indiefan/nodebot/README.md

 well as explicitly stating the plugins to use.
 Also, there is a config option `livePlugins` that will watch each plugin file and if it changes, hot-reload the plugin without killing your bot.
-Use this with caution, as it is prone to memory leaks if your plugin does a require or sets up some cyclical links.
+Use this with caution, as it is prone to memory leaks if your plugin does a require of it's own or sets up some cyclical links.

 #TODO